tools-life/taskwiki/README.md

     LANG=en_US python -m pytest

-Please save any changes in your own gvim instances before starting the tests, because they will be terminated after each finished test!

 Finally you might want to have a look at [the travis configuration](.travis.yml) and consider using a virtual machine or [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml).